rollbar/Rollbar.NET/README.md

 ### ASP.NET MVC

-To use inside an ASP.Net Application, first in your `global.asax.cs` and `Application_Start` method initialize Rollbar
+To use inside an ASP.NET application, first in your `global.asax.cs` and `Application_Start` method initialize Rollbar

 ```csharp
 protected void Application_Start()